kelvinCB/Kelvin-Portafolio/docs/CI_CD_GUIDE.md

 ### Job 3: `e2e-tests`

 This job is crucial for testing the application from end to end.
-It only runs if **both `backend-tests` and `frontend-tests` complete successfully** AND one of these conditions is met:
+It runs automatically on every commit after **both `backend-tests` and `frontend-tests` complete successfully**.

-- The commit message contains the tag `[e2e]`
-- The push is to the `main` or `master` branch

-This conditional execution allows developers to control when the full E2E test suite runs.
+By including E2E tests in every CI run, we ensure all code changes are thoroughly validated against real application behavior.

 - **Environment:** Runs on an `ubuntu-latest` virtual machine.
 - **Port Configuration:**